datarevenue-berlin/code-challenge-2020/README.md

 * [How to install docker-compose](https://docs.docker.com/compose/install/)

 ## Goals
 The repository you see here is a minimal local version of our usual task orchestration pipeline.
 We run everything in docker containers.
-So each task must expose his functionality via a CLI.
+So each task must expose its functionality via a CLI.
 We the use luigi to spin up the containers and pass the necessary arguments to each container.
 See more details [here](https://www.datarevenue.com/en/blog/how-to-scale-your-machine-learning-pipeline).

-It already comes with the a leaf task implemented which will download the dataset for you.
+The repository already comes with the a leaf task implemented which will download the data set for you.

 The goal of this challenge is to implement a complete machine learning pipeline.
 This pipeline should build a proof of concept machine learning model and evaluate it on test data set.

-An important part of the goal is to explain the data set as well as the model.
+An important part of the goal is to explain the data set as well as the model to a fictional client.
 So your evaluation should include some plots on how your model makes the predictions.

 ### Challenge
 To put things into the right perspective consider the following fictional scenario: